The Solar Wind (film)

 The Solar Wind (also known as Sun Wind; Aurinkotuuli) is a 1980 Finnish science fiction drama film directed by Timo Linnasalo.
 It is based on the 1975 novel of the same name by Kullervo Kukkasjärvi, while Kukkasjärvi himself works as the film's producer.
 Like the novel, the film tells the story of a gravity scientist who died in 1970 and is brought back to life in 1999 after being deep-frozen in a world that has faced an eco-catastrophe.
-The film is starring by Paavo Piskonen, Lilga Kovanko and Antti Litja.
+The film stars Paavo Piskonen, Lilga Kovanko and Antti Litja.

 Plot

 Erik Rankamaa (Paavo Piskonen), a gravity scientist who died in 1970 in his prime, is suddenly resurrected in 1999 after being deep-frozen for a long time.
-During the recovery process that occurs with his awakening, Erik meets his old acquaintance, Fabian (Erkki Pajala), who works as a janitor at the institute, although the man is old and alcoholic, his wife is already dead and his daughter Helena (Marja-Leena Keski-Kuha) has leukemia caused by plutonium.
-Other things have also happened: Fabian's second daughter Laura (Lilga Kovanko) works at Erik's former vacancy and is married to a doctor named Paul (Antti Litja), who treats Erik.
+During the recovery process that occurs with his awakening, Erik meets his old acquaintance, Fabian (Erkki Pajala), who works as a janitor at the institute.
+Although the man is old and alcoholic, his wife is already dead and his daughter Helena (Marja-Leena Keski-Kuha) has leukemia caused by plutonium.
+Other things have also happened: Fabian's second daughter Laura (Lilga Kovanko) works at Erik's former vacant place and is married to a doctor named Paul (Antti Litja), who treats Erik.
 Laura and Paul's son Jan (Jani Puroranta) suffers from breathing problems and receives continuous oxygen therapy.
 The world has also changed: the birds die one after the other and the trees in the yard are always taken to shelter during the rain.

 While Erik tries to find out why he has been brought back to life in the first place, the financial institute comptroller (Antti Aro) complains to Laura about the expenses caused by Erik and at the same time asks her the same question.
 Laura, who carried out Erik's awakening, explains that she wants to know from Erik how the world has changed from his point of view, but the suspicious institute comptroller gives Laura two weeks to prove that Erik is of some use to the research.

 Erik has a prostate problem, for which Paul suggests hot baths for Erik.
 In addition to this, he often suggests frequent ejaculations and arranges for Maire (Armi Sillanpää), an intimate nurse, for him to use, but Erik does not feel ready for sex.
 However, he goes to the cemetery with Maire and sees his own gravestone.
-From the window of his own room, Erik sees bodies being collected from the side of the street by garbage truck, and in that connection he tries to strangle Maire, who has taken up intimate care.
+From the window of his own room, Erik sees bodies being collected from the side of the street by the garbage truck, and in that connection he tries to strangle Maire, who has taken up intimate care.